-We are also looking for more pieces of writing that focus on art and poetry, two subject areas which we feel haven’t received proper attention on our blog.
-If you have any reviews of art shows/poetry books, articles that discuss speculative aspects of a specific artist/work of art/poet/collection, or anything else of the sort, we will gladly take a look at them!
+We are also looking for more pieces of writing that focus on art, poetry, anime, manga, and video-games.
+These are subject areas which need more attention on our blog.
+If you have any reviews/previews, articles that discuss speculative aspects of a work, or anything else of the sort, we will gladly take a look at them!

-Pitches of 200 words max. should be sent to the Online Editor at firstname.lastname@example.org, stating the topic of the piece, key points of the argument/focus, as well as approximate length.
+Pitches of 200 words max. stating the topic of the piece, key points of the argument/focus, as well as approximate length.
 Once it has been approved by the editor, a deadline for the completed piece will be assigned.